Speaking conditions

 I favour events and teams who share strong values.
 This includes aspects such as:

-• a decent sponsor list: it is really sad to see giants of surveillance capitalism sponsor events about privacy, for instance.
-This aspect also plays a big influence on my speaking choices.
+- a decent sponsor list: it is really sad to see giants of surveillance capitalism sponsor events.Where your funds come from plays a big influence on my speaking choices.

 This page has been vastly inspired from Fen Slattery’s speaking requirements as well as Tatiana Mac’s speaker rider.